IrisShaders/DocsPage/Directives/objectid.md

 # Group Based Object Identification
-### This file outlines the use mc_Entity in identifying objects.
+### This file outlines the use Group Based Object Identification in identifying objects.

 ## Setup
-All mc_Entity setup belongs in block.properties or item.properties or entity.properties, based on type.
+All Object Group setup belongs in block.properties or item.properties or entity.properties, based on type.
 ### Syntax
 In the corresponding file:
 ```